IFRS 5 — Non-current Assets Held for Sale and Discontinued Operations

 - is a subsidiary acquired exclusively with a view to resale and the disposal involves loss of control.

-Income statement presentation.
-The sum of the post-tax profit or loss of the discontinued operation and the post-tax gain or loss recognised on the measurement to fair value less cost to sell or fair value adjustments on the disposal of the assets (or disposal group) should be presented as a single amount on the face of the statement of comprehensive income.
-If the entity presents profit or loss in a separate income statement, a section identified as relating to discontinued operations is presented in that separate statement.
+The sum of the post-tax profit or loss of the discontinued operation and the post-tax gain or loss recognised on the measurement to fair value less cost to sell or fair value adjustments on the disposal of the assets (or disposal group) is presented as a single amount on the face of the statement of comprehensive income.
+If the entity presents profit or loss in a separate statement, a section identified as relating to discontinued operations is presented in that separate statement.
 [IFRS 5.33-33A].

 Detailed disclosure of revenue, expenses, pre-tax profit or loss and related income taxes is required either in the notes or in the statement of comprehensive income in a section distinct from continuing operations.
 [IFRS 5.33] Such detailed disclosures must cover both the current and all prior periods presented in the financial statements.
 [IFRS 5.34]

-Cash flow statement presentation.
-The net cash flows attributable to the operating, investing, and financing activities of a discontinued operation shall be separately presented on the face of the cash flow statement or disclosed in the notes.
+The net cash flows attributable to the operating, investing, and financing activities of a discontinued operation is separately presented on the face of the cash flow statement or disclosed in the notes.
 [IFRS 5.33]

 Special edition of IAS Plus Newsletter on IFRS 5